- This event has passed.

 - How to increase your ability for deepening and learning questions?

 - What is the picture of man behind social ecological methods?

 - Personal development as integrated part of Social Ecology.

 - How does one start a collaborative transformation process in an organization?

-Erik Lemke’s Bio
+Erik Lemcke’s Bio